Wesleyan portrait of Elizabeth McAlister

 Elizabeth McAlister

-Elizabeth McAlister's research focuses on Afro-Caribbean religions including Haitian Vodou, race theory, transnational migration, pentecostalism, and spiritual warfare.
+Elizabeth A. McAlister's research focuses on Afro-Caribbean religions including Haitian Vodou, race theory, transnational migration, pentecostalism, and spiritual warfare.
 In recent years McAlister has written on aggressive forms of prayer, zombies in pop culture, Haiti after the 2010 earthquake, and Haitian national elections.
 She has been interviewed in the New York Times, the Los Angeles Times, CNN, The New Yorker, Newsweek, public radio's "Fresh Air," and consulted for PBS, The Learning Channel and Afropop Worldwide on Public Radio International.

 She is the author of Rara!
 Vodou, Power and Performance in Haiti and its Diaspora (University of California Press, 2002), which is an analysis of this parading musical festival as both religious and political.
 Her second book is a volume co-edited with Henry Goldschmidt that theorizes race and religion as linked constructs: Race, Nation, and Religion in the Americas (Oxford University Press, 2004).
 Her present research focuses on the evangelical spiritual warfare movement and American missionary activity in Haiti.
 Her publications can be found at http://emcalister.faculty.wesleyan.edu/publications-3/